 An infographic resume uses graphic design elements such as colors, illustrations, icons, charts, and font styling instead of just basic text.
-In terms of content structure, this type of resume can be either reverse-chronological, functional, or hybrid.
+Regarding content structure, this type of resume can be either reverse-chronological, functional, or hybrid.

 Advantage: Grabs attention and can easily stand out

-Disadvantage: Hard to pull off and can leave a bad impression if not executed well
+Disadvantage: Hard to pull off and can leave a wrong impression if not executed well